-The simplicity of bouldering is responsible for its rapid surge.
+The simplicity of bouldering is perhaps the biggest factor responsible for its rapid surge.
 Compared to other climbing disciplines, bouldering is approachable and easy to understand.
-All you really need to get started is a pair of climbing shoes, chalk, and a good crash pad.
+All you need to get started is a pair of climbing shoes, chalk, and a good crash pad.

 Well-placed crash pads are vital for safe outdoor bouldering.
-Now, as new products arrive to meet the growing demands of pebble wrestlers everywhere, there are more crash pad options than ever before.
+And now, as new products arrive to meet the growing demands of pebble wrestlers everywhere, there are more crash pad options than ever before.

-From recognizable and well-established brands like Metolius and Organic to newer, flashy designs from the likes of So iLL, we have compiled the best crash pads available in 2021.
+From recognizable and well-established brands like Metolius and Organic to newer, innovative designs from the likes of Mad Rock and Trango, we have compiled the best crash pads available in 2022.

-Scroll through to see all of the crash pads we recommend, or jump to the specific category that you are looking for:
+Scroll through to see all of the crash pads we recommend or jump to the specific category that you are looking for.
+At the end of our list, be sure to check out our comprehensive buyer’s guide.

 USA-based Organic Climbing is revered for having the highest quality crash pad foam in the game.
-With a specific focus on bouldering, Organic Climbing has invested careful attention over many years into developing an ideal landing surface maximized for safety and shock absorption.
+With a specific focus on bouldering, Organic Climbing has invested careful attention over many years to develop an ideal landing surface maximized for safety and shock absorption.

-With a full 4 inches of padding, including an inch of stiff closed-cell foam and 3 inches of plush open-cell foam, the Simple Pad ($185) is a streamlined workhorse that will hold up to many seasons’ worth of repeated falls.
+With a full 4 inches of padding, including an inch of stiff closed-cell foam and 3 inches of plush open-cell foam, the Full Pad ($199) is a streamlined workhorse that will hold up to many seasons’ worth of repeated falls.

 Organic Climbing’s deluxe hip belt is well-padded with heavy loads and long approaches in mind.
 As with all Organic pads, the landing zone is customizable with your choice of background and accent colors upon purchase.

-At $185, the Simple Pad provides good value in every category.
+At $199, the Full Pad provides to be a great value in every category.
 It’s a high-quality option for beginners looking for a do-it-all pad, or for experienced climbers looking to add more reliable surface area to their quiver of pads.

-While it can stand alone for shorter boulders with flat landings, at 36” x 48”, the Simple Pad’s landing surface will often need to be complemented by additional pads.
+While it can stand alone for shorter boulders with flat landings, at 36” x 48”, the Full Pad’s landing surface will often need to be complemented by additional pads.

-Although slightly more expensive, the Organic Big Four is a large and well-designed option that we also recommend at $300.
-For a smaller accessory pad from Organic, the Briefcase Pad is a handy piece of extra-lightweight protection.
+Although slightly more expensive, the Organic Thick Big Pad ($329) is a large and well-designed option that we also recommend.
+For a smaller accessory pad from Organic, the Briefcase Pad ($109) is a handy piece of extra-lightweight protection.

 - Open: 36” x 48” x 4”